Skip to content

 Winding paths through the woods, bridges over becks, stepping stones to hop between, trees to make dens below and a grassy glade all offer space for imaginative play.

-Visit the La’al Adventure Box to borrow a lawn game, a nature trail or even some wellies to ensure you have a great adventure.
-Available in the main Aira Force car park in school holidays from February to October.
+For families the La’al Adventure Box offers games, nature trail and wellies to ensure you have a great adventure whatever the weather.
+(Available in the main Aira Force car park in school holidays from February to October.)

 Children playing in the stream at Aira Force in the Lake District